phampaul07/AACV---Autonomous-Arm-with-Computer-Vision/README.md

 The project has two objectives, both built on the same core vision → correction → IK → servo pipeline:

 1. **Rainbow Stack** — detect six 3D-printed, painted 30 mm cubes (red, orange, yellow, green, blue, purple) placed anywhere on the mat, and stack them on top of each other in rainbow order.
 The purple cube's real, detected position becomes the base of the tower — the tower isn't built at a fixed board coordinate, it's built wherever purple actually is.
 2. **Color-to-Marker Matching** — cubes are placed anywhere on the mat next to ArUco markers, where each marker ID maps to a color (ID 4 = red, ID 5 = orange, and so on).
-The arm scans once, matches each visible cube to its marker by color, and sorts every matched pair — no stacking, one level only.
+The arm scans once, matches each visible cube to its marker by color, and sorts every matched pair.

 Every cycle, regardless of objective, follows the same shape: look at the workspace, convert what the camera sees into millimeters, correct for the arm's known physical inaccuracy, solve inverse kinematics, convert that into real servo commands, then move.